-RSVP below for this in person event running over the course of three days.
-Tickets are limited, please only book if you are sure to come.
+Book your ticket below for this in person event running over the course of three days, from 11am to 5pm each day.

 Technologies materialise knowledge.
 Traces of this knowledge – whether artefacts, gestures, or processes – preserve efficacies otherwise ignored or concealed.
-The workshop aims to explore alternative imaginaries materialised within and from these fragments of stateless heritage, considering ways to restore to objects their radical potential not only by reframing histories of technologies but also by rethinking their deployment within ongoing struggles.
+The workshop aims to explore alternative imaginaries materialised within and from these fragments designed to heal the physical and social body, considering ways to restore to objects their radical potential not only by reframing histories of technologies but also by rethinking their deployment within ongoing struggles.

 Image 1: Apotropaic necklace of 49 glass beads; unknown artist; collected by Tawfiq Canaan in al-Khalil, Palestine (Wellcome Museum, London).

 Image 2: Dr. Canaan in Russian Hospital, 1917; Negative: glass, dry plate; 4 x 5 inches; American Colony Photographer, (Library of Congress Prints and Photographs Division, Washington, D.C: LC-M32- 50180-x [P&P])

 Image 3: Portrait of Khaled Malas.
 Courtesy of the artist.

 Image 4: Portrait of Nadine Fattaleh.
 Courtesy of the artist.